odradev/odradev.github.io/docusaurus/docs/tutorials/odra-sol.md

 </TabItem>
 </Tabs>

-As you may noticed the Odra code is slightly more verbose than the Solidity code.
-To define a contract in Odra, you need to create a struct and implement a module for it, both are annotated with the `odra::module` attribute.
+As you may have noticed, the Odra code is slightly more verbose than the Solidity code.
+To define a contract in Odra, you need to create a struct and implement a module for it, both annotated with the `odra::module` attribute.
 The struct contains the contract's state variables, while the module defines the contract's functions.
-In this example, the HelloWorld struct has a single state variable greet, which stores the greeting message.
-The module contains two functions: init to set the greeting message and get to retrieve it.
+In this example, the `HelloWorld` struct has a single state variable greet, which stores the greeting message.
+The module contains two functions: `init` to `set` the greeting message and get to retrieve it.
 Two key differences are:
 1. Odra does not generate getters for public state variables automatically, so you need to define them explicitly.
-2. To init values you have do it in the `init` function which is the contract constructor - you can't assign the default outside the constructor.
+2. To initialize values, you must do it in the `init` function, which is the contract constructor.
+You can't assign defaults outside the constructor.

 ## Variable Storage and State Management